Man who killed calf in Home Depot lot charged with cruelty

 BLOOMFIELD, Conn.
-(AP) - A butcher shop employee who slit the throat of a runaway calf in a Home Depot parking lot has been charged with animal cruelty.
+(AP) - A butcher shop employee who cut the throat of a runaway calf in a Home Depot parking lot has been charged with animal cruelty.

-Bloomfield, Connecticut police say 39-year-old Badr Musaed was arrested on Thursday.
+Police in Bloomfield, Connecticut, say 39-year-old Badr Musaed was arrested on Thursday.
 He was released after posting a $10,000 bond.

 The calf broke out of the Saba Live Poultry store on July 13 and ran behind Home Depot.
 The animal eluded several people who tried to corral it before butcher shop employees wrestled it to the ground and Musaed cut its throat.